git-moss/DrivenByMossWiki/Ableton-Push-I-&-II.md

   * Hold the Shift button in Preset mode to scroll quickly.
   * 1st button row: Select the previous patch/filter
   * 2nd button row: Select the next patch/filter
+  * Use the arrow left and right to switch between the browser tabs
   * **Delete+touch knob**: Resets a filter to its default value
   * Press now *Browse* again to Confirm or *Shift+Browse* to Cancel.

 8. **Master** - Press "Master" to enter
   * 8 edit knobs: Change volume and pan of master track.
 Hold **Shift** for fine adjustments.
-  * 1st button of 1st row: Press to Arm/Disarm track.
   * Dis-/Enable audio engine
   * Switch to the next/previous opened project with buttons 7 and 8.